Deep-Symmetry/java-beat-control-example/README.md

 ### Options

+    usage: java -jar jcbe-jar-with-dependencies.jar
-    -r, --real-player          Try to pose as a real CDJ (device #1-4) -d, --device-number NUM    Use fixed device # (overrides -r) -B, --bridge               Use Carabiner to bridge to Ableton Link -a, --ableton-master       When bridging, Ableton Link tempo wins -b, --beat-align           When bridging, sync to beats only, not bars -c, --carabiner-port PORT  When bridging, port # of Carabiner daemon (default 17000) -l, --latency MS           How many milliseconds are we behind the CDJs (default 20) -h, --help                 Display help information and exit
+     -a,--ableton-master         When bridging, Ableton Link tempo wins -B,--bridge                 Use Carabiner to bridge to Ableton Link -b,--beat-align             When bridging, sync to beats only, not bars -c,--carabiner-port <arg>   When bridging, port # of Carabiner daemon (default 17000)
+     -d,--device-number <arg>    Use fixed device # (overrides -r) -h,--help                   Display help information and exit
+     -l,--latency <arg>          How many milliseconds are we behind the CDJs (default 20)
+     -r,--real-player            Try to pose as a real CDJ (device #1-4)

 ### Logging Configuration